michaelcale/books/books/go/0400-context/010-context-with-value.md

 In HTTP server each request is served by a handler function running in its own goroutine.

-We often want to have common per-requeste information available in a convenient way.
+We often want to have common per-requested information available in a convenient way.

 For example, at the beginning of handling a request we might check a cookie to see if a request is made by a logged in user and we want to have user info available everywhere.